ignaciomarquezalbes/ode-numerical-methods/euler-explicit/README.md

 # Euler Explicit Method – Numerical Solution of ODEs

-This folder contains a MATLAB implementation of the **Explicit Euler Method** for numerically solving initial-value problems of ordinary differential equations (ODEs).
+This folder contains a MATLAB implementation of the Explicit Euler Method for numerically solving initial-value problems of ordinary differential equations (ODEs).

 📁 **Repository link**: [github.com/ignaciomarquezalbes/ode-numerical-methods/tree/main/euler-explicit](https://github.com/ignaciomarquezalbes/ode-numerical-methods/tree/main/euler-explicit)

 ## Method Overview

-The **Forward Euler Method** is a first-order numerical integration technique used to approximate solutions of the form:
+The Explicit Euler Method is a first-order numerical integration technique used to approximate solutions of the form:

 y'(x) = f(x, y)